-- Functional Integration
+A. Functional Integration

 Employees in a single bargaining unit may work for the same employer in geographically separate establishments, but whose operations are inter dependent.
 Where the facts indicate it was union strategy to call a strike in one establishment which, subsequently, leads to the layoff of nonstriking employees in a separate establishment, all of the members of the bargaining unit are subject to disqualification under Section 1262.
 The employer’s entire operation is considered one establishment.

 In the General Motors court case, the employer and the union were negotiating on national issues.
 At the same time, separate negotiations on local issues were being carried on at each local GM plant.
 At both Oakland and Van Nuys, the Chevrolet production workers struck but the Fisher body workers did not strike.
 Fisher bodies are produced on assembly lines and then sent directly into the Chevrolet plant which is next door.
 The court held that the Fisher body union employees who were laid off were disqualified as they were participants in the union strategy.
 Their unemployment was foreseeable due to the nature of the employer’s functionally integrated operation.